trundev/setup-gdal/README.md

 - `cache-key-prefix` - Extra string to be added to the cache-key.
 To be used as a workaround, if the cache is incompatible between different versions of the same OS (like `macOS-11` and `macOS-12`).
 - `use-conda` - Use conda, instead of GISInternals/system packages
+- `extra-packages` - Install extra (optional) packages to be used by GDAL build process

 **Default inputs example**
 ```yaml